SseEpIdEh/Machine-Vision-pose-estimation-/README.md

-# Machine-Vision-pose-estimation-
-Pose Estimation in Machine Vision
+**Machine-Vision-pose-estimation**

 This repository contains a Python script that performs pose estimation using OpenCV and the Mediapipe library.
 The script reads frames from a video file and applies pose estimation algorithms to detect and visualize human poses.

-Installation
+**Installation:**

 To run the code in this repository, you need to have the following dependencies installed:

 Python 3

 OpenCV

 Mediapipe

 NumPy
-You can install the necessary dependencies using the following command:

 To use the code in this repository, follow these steps:

-***Make sure you have a video file in the specified path (C:/Users/Mehrdad/PycharmProjects/Files and codes/clips/4.mp4).
+**Make sure you have a video file in the specified path (C:/Users/Mehrdad/PycharmProjects/Files and codes/clips/4.mp4).
 If you have a different video file, update the path accordingly in the code.**

 **The script will process each frame of the video, perform pose estimation, and display the results in two windows: "Pose" and "Blank".
 The "Pose" window shows the original frame with overlaid pose landmarks and connections.